CardinalRPH/CardinalRPH/README.md

 <div align="center">
   I am a Back-End Engineer.

   Cardinal RPH or Cardinal Rage Phantom is my nickname in another world.
-But you can call me Rayhan or Reen (レーアン)
+But you can call me Rayhan or Reean (レーアン)

   <br>